 Fantasy Football: Regression Candidates Through Week 5

-We are five weeks into the 2018 NFL Regular Season.
-It's been a wild ride so far, and we have seen some truly great and not-so-great performances.
-Clever fantasy football owners are looking for opportunities to buy low and sell high on potentially unsustainable performances.
+Taking that heavy heart in stride, after five weeks of the 2019 NFL regular season, savvy fantasy football owners are looking for opportunities to buy low and sell high on potentially unsustainable performances.
 We spend the entire offseason predicting what will unfold once the action starts, but we can now finally react to actual data and information.

 By detailing both negative and positive regression candidates, the hope is that we will uncover some of the truths behind what we've seen so far this year.

 Just when you think that Jameis Winston is turning a corner, he drops another stink bomb on you as he showcased in Week 5.

 So far this season among signal-callers with 75 or more drop backs, Winston ranks only 16th in Passing Net Expected Points (NEP) per drop back (0.16).

 While Winston showed some prowess as a runner in the past, he's been non-existent in the run game this far.

 This team is also one of the worst pass protectors in the league, allowing 18 sacks and ranking sixth-worst in adjusted sack rate.

 It could be another bad day for Winston in Week 6.